Regulatory Compliance for Electronic Communications

 What should be covered for compliance regarding electronic communications?

-To fulfill requirements, these systems must preserve records in a “non-rewriteable, non-erasable format,” and be able to automatically verify the quality and accuracy of the storage media recording process.
-The system must also possess the capacity to readily download indexes and records preserved on the electronic storage media to any medium acceptable as required by federal and state regulation standards.
+To fulfill compliance requirements, these systems must preserve records in a “non-rewriteable, non-erasable format,” and be able to automatically verify the quality and accuracy of the storage media recording process.
+The system must also possess the capacity to readily download indexes and records preserved on the electronic storage media to any medium acceptable as required by federal and state regulations.
 Additionally, it means that every communication should be stored and retained for at least the minimum amount of time outlined in an organizational retention policy; the process within an organization to record the information contained in these interactions must be adequately addressed within written supervisory policies and procedures.

 What happens if you aren’t compliant?

-Industry Audits
+Industry audits

-Discovery Requests
+Discovery requests

 Lawsuits